List of Fablehaven characters: Major characters

 Mendigo is a wooden puppet held together with metal hooks at the joints.
-He used to be a small toy that Muriel the witch created to keep her company, (she called him a limberjack).
+He used to be a small toy that Muriel the witch created to keep her company and she called him a limberjack.
 When she was freed she used a spell to make him human size and gave him golem like intelligence.
 He follows any order given by his master.
 He initially followed orders from Muriel, until fairies turned his will to take orders from Kendra.
 From this point on he becomes a strong ally.
 He is quite a bit stronger than he looks, and he can carry two people at once while running.